 Subd.
 2. Financial standards.
 Commercial self-insurance groups shall have and maintain:

-(1) combined net worth of all of the members in an amount at least equal to 15 times the group's selected retention level of the workers' compensation reinsurance association.
+(1) combined net worth of all of the members in an amount at least equal to ten times the group's selected retention level of the workers' compensation reinsurance association.
 For purposes of this clause, the amount of any retained surplus by the group is considered part of the combined net worth of all the members;

 (2) sufficient assets and liquidity in the group's common claims fund to promptly and completely meet all obligations of its members under this chapter and chapter 176.

 Subd.
 3. New membership.
 The commercial self-insurance group shall file with the commissioner the name of any new employer that has been accepted in the group prior to the initiation date of membership along with the member's signed indemnity agreement and evidence the member has deposited sufficient premiums with the group as required by the commercial self-insurance group's bylaws or plan of operation.
-The security deposit of the group will be increased to an amount equal to 50 percent of the new members' premiums for that quarter.
+The security deposit of the group shall be increased quarterly to an amount equal to 50 percent of the new members' premiums for that quarter.
 If the total increase of new members' premiums for the first quarter is less than five percent of the total annual premium of the group, no quarterly increase is necessary until the cumulative quarterly increases for that calendar year exceed five percent of the total premium of the group.
 The commissioner may, at the commissioner's option, review the financial statement of any applicant whose premium equals 25 percent or more of the group's total premium.

 Subd.
 4. Commercial self-insurance group common claims fund. (a) Each commercial self-insurance group shall establish a common claims fund.